0drng/nyw/README.md

 ## Why nyw?

 Born from the frustration of manually managing packages across different systems, nyw brings the declarative package management philosophy of NixOS to any Linux distribution (and beyond).
-Whether you're managing a single machine or multiple systems, nyw ensures consistency and reproducibility.
+Whether you're managing a single machine or an entire fleet, nyw ensures consistency and reproducibility in terms of packages and system configurations.

+However, unlike tools that generate lock files (like `package-lock.json` or `Cargo.lock`), nyw does not track exact versions or preserve access to older package versions.

 ## Support